datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 logging.basicConfig(filename='covid.log', format=log_format, level=logging.INFO)
 ```

-The first line is familiar, we import the module `logging`.
-Then, we defined the format, what we want to show for each log.
-This setting will show the log level, the time of execution, the message (the only information coming from `print()`), which module and which line of code.
-The third line puts it together, saying that we want to write the logs in the file `covid.log`, with the format we defined above for all logs of level `INFO` or above.
-The log levels are as follows `DEBUG`, `INFO`, `WARN`, `ERROR` and `CRITICAL`.
-Thus, the above set would show all logs bug `DEBUG`.
+The first line is familiar, we are importing the module `logging`.
+Then, we defined the logging format, what we want to show for each log.
+This setting will show the log level, the time of execution, the message (the  information usually coming from `print()`), and which module  and  line of code is currently running.
+The third line puts it all together, saying that we want to write the logs in the file `covid.log`, with the format we have defined above for all logs of level `INFO` or above.
+The log levels are as follows: `DEBUG`, `INFO`, `WARN`, `ERROR` and `CRITICAL`.
+Thus, the above set would show all logs but `DEBUG`.

-Let's make use of this logs.
-In `covid.py`, we have two `print()` statements as we want to show what went wrong for a failed HTTP request.
+Let's make use of these logs.
+In `covid.py`, we have two `print()` statements,  to show what went wrong for a failed HTTP request.
 At the top of the file, import the logging module.
-Here we do not need any configuration, we already setup the logger in `main.py`.
+Here we do not need any configuration, as we already setup the logger in `main.py`.
 Then, replace the two `print()` statement by logs, for instance replace:

 ```python
         # Show the error message